apache/jackrabbit-oak/oak-doc/src/site/markdown/migration.md

 ### Other parameters

 The full list of supported parameters can be displayed using `--help` switch.

+### Checkpoints migration

+When migrating an old SegmentMK repository (pre-Oak 1.6) to the new SegmentMK (Oak >= 1.6), the checkpoints are migrated as well.
+This allows to avoid reindexing when the Oak is being run for the first time on the new repository.
+However, the checkpoints won't be migrated in following cases:

+* custom include-, exclude- or merge- paths are specified or
+* the binaries are copied by references, no source datastore is specified and two different checkpoints contains different binary under the same path.

+In the second case oak-upgrade emits following warning:

+    Checkpoints won't be copied, because no external datastore has been specified.
+This will result in the full repository reindexing on the first start.

+The easiest way to fix this issue is specifying the source datastore in the command line options (eg. `--src-datastore` or `--src-s3datastore`).
+The warning may also be ignored, but in this case the repository will be fully reindexing on the first startup, which may be a long process, especially for large instances.
+Repository won't be usable until the reindexing process is done.

 ## Online blob migration with SplitBlobStore